Fly Fishing in the North Carolina Mountains: Where to Start

 The most important thing for new anglers is understanding the rules.
 North Carolina trout waters are not all managed the same way.
 Delayed Harvest Trout Waters, Hatchery Supported Trout Waters, Wild Trout Waters, Catch and Release waters, and Mountain Heritage Trout Waters can all have different seasons, bait rules, harvest rules, lure restrictions, and creel limits.
 Before fishing, check the North Carolina Wildlife Resources Commission information, look for signs at the stream, and make sure you know whether you can keep fish, what flies or lures are allowed, and whether natural bait is legal.

 For gear, keep it simple.
 A 4-weight or 5-weight fly rod, floating line, basic leaders, tippet, a small fly box, nippers, forceps, polarized sunglasses, and a landing net are enough to get started.
 A small selection of nymphs, dry flies, and streamers can cover many beginner situations.
-Pheasant Tail Nymphs, Hare’s Ear Nymphs, Zebra Midges, Prince Nymphs, Woolly Buggers, Elk Hair Caddis, Parachute Adams, and Blue Wing Olive patterns are all common starting points.
+Pheasant Tail Nymphs, Hare’s Ear Nymphs, Zebra Midges, Prince Nymphs, Woolly Buggers, Elk Hair Caddis, Parachute Adams, and Blue-Winged Olive patterns are all common starting points.
 You do not need every fly in the shop to catch trout.

 Fly fishing is also about observation.
 Watch the current.
 Look for seams, pools, riffles, undercut banks, rocks, shade, and slower pockets where trout can hold without wasting energy.
 If fish are not rising, start below the surface with nymphs.
 If you see trout feeding on top, try a dry fly.
 If the water is stained or slightly higher, a small streamer may be worth trying.
 Move slowly, avoid standing where you want to fish, and do not rush through good water.